Uber Incorporates Cerner EHR System to Ease Medical Transportation

 The firm also announced the service of uberASSIST and Uber WAV by entering into partnership with MV transportation to deliver easy riding experience to special need people.

-Not only this, Uber also launched an Uber Health API to let mobile app development companies to integrate this option into their healthcare mobility solutions.
+Not only this, Uber also launched an Uber Health API to let healthcare app development company to integrate this option into their healthcare mobility solutions.

 And now, the firm has declared a collaboration with Cerner Corporation to cut down the hassle of ride-booking for patients.
 This announcement was made on the 2nd day of the HLTH conference which was organized in Las Vegas on Monday.